openAGI/datum/paper.md

 combination of transformation features, fast run-time, and distributed training functionality in `Datum`[@datum] will enable researchers and developers to build input pipelines for complex problems.

+# Related Work

+Tensorflow `Datasets` [@tfds] provides APIs to read many publicly available datasets as `tf.data.Dataset`.
+However, it does not provide ready-to-use APIs for loading custom datasets.
+For custom datasets, user will need to extend Datasets API to create TFRecord files and load the TFrecord datasets as `tf.data.Dataset`.

 # Features